ParidhiSinghPS/LINUX_DOCS/Readme.md

 - Here, users can view all existing drives and partitions, and create and manage new partition setups and configurations.
 --------------------------------------
 ### (Alert) Windows BitLocker is enabled
--If Windows BitLocker is enabled, Ubuntu may not install safely alongside it.
+- If Windows BitLocker is enabled, Ubuntu may not install safely alongside it.
 You'll need to disable BitLocker in Windows before restarting the Ubuntu installer.
 <img src ="/ASSESTS/bitlocker ended.png">
 - You don't have to disable Windows BitLocker if you're erasing Windows entirely or using a separate, unencrypted drive for Ubuntu.
 More details are in the final section of this tutorial.